 According to Gartner, a midsize enterprise is an organization that has about 100 to 999 employees.
 And large scale enterprises, as most sources suggest, are corporations or organizations that have 1,000+ employees.
 Sometimes, 5,000+.

-That’s why recruitment in such companies has its specifics and unique challenges.
+That’s why the enterprise recruitment process in these companies has its specifics and unique challenges.

 Now, because the average employee rate is considered to be 10%, these huge organizations see a good number of people leaving all the time.
 For a large enterprise company with about 5,000 employees, the number of employees leaving stands at a whopping 500 every year.
 That’s almost 40+ vacant positions to fill each month.